 In addition, we will study papers from various journals and conferences; these will be made available electronically.

-- Assignments 50%: There will be programming assignments and paper review assignments.
+- Assignments 50%: There will be 4 programming assignments and one paper review assignment.

 - Quizzes/Mid term Exam 15%

 - Course project 35%